 - Examine your esophagus and stomach with a flexible, lighted scope with a camera on the end

-- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medications to suppress your immune system
+- You have symptoms of thrush and you are HIV positive, receiving chemotherapy, or you take medicines to suppress your immune system.

 Thrush is a yeast infection of the tongue and lining of the mouth.

-Thrush occurs in children and adults when too much of a fungus called Candida grows in your mouth.
+Thrush occurs in children and adults when conditions permit too much growth of a fungus called candida in your mouth.
 A small amount of this fungus normally lives in your mouth.
-It is usually kept in check by your immune system and other germs that also live in your mouth.
+It is most often kept in check by your immune system and other germs that also live in your mouth.